|

 1/4 mile west of Split Rock Road.

-The Belmont estate was on Burtis Lane.
+The Belmont estate was on what became Burtis Lane.

 The book is With Cortes the Conqueror, by Virginia